Club Bizarre

 "Club Bizarre" is a song performed by the German musical project U96, created by record producer Alex Christensen.
-It was released in February 1995 by labels Guppy and Motor as the second track from the album of the same name (1995), which was U96's third album.
+It was released in February 1995, by labels Guppy and Motor, as the second track from the album of the same name (1995), which was U96's third album.
 "Club Bizarre" was co-written by Christensen with Helmut Hoinkis, Ingo Hauss, Hayo Panarinfo and he also co-produced it.
 It features vocals by singer Skadi Lange and a sample from Alannah Myles' 1992 song "Song Instead of a Kiss".
 "Club Bizarre" peaked at number one in Finland as well as becoming a top-20 hit in Austria, Germany, the Netherlands and Sweden.
-Its accompanying music video was directed by Paul Morgans.
+Its accompanying music video was directed by Paul Morgans and filmed in London.
 In 2001, Brooklyn Bounce released a cover version of the song, which also became a European hit.

 Critical reception

 In his review of the Club Bizarre album, Larry Flick from Billboard magazine said the song "shows it successfully trying smoother keyboard sounds that complement the simple, but cute hooks anchoring each cut."
 Pan-European magazine Music & Media wrote, "So unlike anybody else in Euro, the childlike songstress, the melody and the airy sample from Alannah Myles' 'Song Instead of a Kiss' add up to music that's a new nursery rhyme for '90s kids."
 Head of music Bernd Albrecht by German radio station ORB Fritz/Potsdam enthused, "What a classic melody.
 You can hear at once that this song stands out off the whole Euro pack."
 In his 2020 book Move Your Body (2 The 90's): Unlimited Eurodance, Juha Soininen commented, "It mixed strangely ethereal trance sound and strings and added filtered vocals.
 In addition to that, it was released with a weird music video."